ShuoYin03/unknown_space/content/post/COMP33511-NLP/2023-12-19-nlp-text-preprocessing.md

 2. **Merge** them together and add to the vocabulary
 3. **Replace every adjacent characters** merged previously into the merged form in the corpus
 #### Token Segmenter
-After we get the merged vocabulary, on the new data, perform same merges, and then we could get the tokenisation down by now.
+After we get the merged vocabulary, on the new data, perform same merges, and then we could get the tokenization down by now.

-This method could greatly reduce the number of unseened tokens.
+This method could greatly reduce the number of unseen tokens.
 ## Normalization

 `Normalization` is the second step, we map tokens into normalized forms like below: